aeris by iRobot

 Brand challenge

-How do you introduce a non-robot product into a robotics-driven identity without confusing users?
+How do you introduce a non-robot product into a robotics-led ecosystem without confusing users?

 E-commerce challenge